pedro-donoso/pedro-donoso/README.md

 #### I am Front-End Developer & Geographic Information Systems (GIS) Analyst

-> "His main value to the organization is his strong sense of motivation and determination to achieve a series of objectives, his optimism and enthusiasm allow him to work with a wide range of people.".
+> "His main value to the organization is his strong sense of motivation and determination to achieve a series of objectives, his optimism and enthusiasm allow him to work with a wide range of people."

 ## Skills: